anjala-abdulrehman/Capstone-Project/SCOPE.md

-#  Cats vs Dogs
-### Project Overview:
-With this project, I intend to understand how engaged people are with Cats vs Dogs content on Reddit and Derive metrics to understand - which of Cats and Dogs is Trending that Day;
+### Reddit Growth Tracker

+The goal of this data engineering project is to analyze and visualize the trends on Reddit for a specific period, focusing on the most popular subreddits and topics.
+By doing so, we aim to gain insights into the dynamic nature of trending content, and gather insights about the performace of the app

-### Project Objectives:
+#### Project Steps:

-1. Create an ETL job to fetch relevant information from two - one of each of cat sub reddit and dog sub reddit thread
-2. Historic back-fill of Data (may be only a week)
-3. Decide important KPIs -
+1. Data Extraction : Get data on the subreddits; for simplicity of the project, get data on top 20 subreddits.
+This can be used as a proxy for the subreddit universe.
+This data will be modelled and pushed to data lake
+2. Data Processing :
+3. Data Modelling
+4. Analysis
+5. Implement KPI:
+    1. Active Daily Users
+    2. Active Power Users
+    3. Number of daily posts
+    4. Number of upvotes
-   a.
-Number of Submissions
+    5. Number of downvotes
-   b.
-No of comments
+    6. Number of comments
-   c.
-Emoji count/implication
-   d. max of upvotes/downvotes of posts every hour
-   e.
-Avg upvotes/downvotes for a day
-   f. % of posts with no comments
+    7. Number of viral posts
-   g.
-No of Unique users engaging

-4. Dashboard creation
+    8. Creation timestamp
+    9. Post/Day/subreddit
+   10. Num of comments in the first 5 minutes
+   11. Num of comments in the first 30 minutes
+   12. Num of comments in the first 60 minutes
+   13. Num of comments in the first 90 minutes
+6. Visualization
+7. Testing